jina-ai/jina/docs/concepts/preliminaries/coding-in-python-yaml.md

 (python-yaml)=
 # Coding in Python/YAML

-!!!!!TODO(Joan): Also talk about the Executor config.yml and explain the principle with the "WITH" and "USES_WITH" concepts.

 In the docs, you often see two coding styles when describing a Jina project:

 ```{glossary}